NetSPI/ESC/README.md

 Note: Detections could include monitoring for tasks.dll being written to C:\Windows\System32\Tasks\tasks.dll and C:\Windows\SysWow64\Tasks\tasks.dll.
 Also, potentially the execution of the commands above without/with parameters.

 ESC can also be executed through AppDomain hijacking using a configuration file.

-Create a configuration file in the same folder as the target binary.
-Name it after the target assembly, but append .config to the file name.
-Example: scriptrunner.exe.config.
+1. Create a configuration file in same folder as the target assembly, and name if after the target binary.
+Example below.
+<pre>ScriptRunner.exe.config</pre>

-Below is sample XML for the config file.
+2. Below is sample XML for the config file.

 ```xml
 <configuration>